 The same with spending time with the Lord.

 Treat Him as your friend.
-And what we do with friends is we talk with them even when we don’t feel okay, especially when we don’t feel okay.
+And what we do with friends is we talk with them, when we don’t feel okay or when we feel okay.

 His presence comes with a promise.

 Here’s what makes the Holy Spirit special.
 We’re the ones who always need something, and we’re the one who’s always been given!
 And there’s only one prerequisite—choose to spend time with the Lord.